SPAAM-community/AMDirT/docs/source/how_to/convert.md

 ## When

-You typically will use `convert` if you are a command-line power user, and prefer to perform table filtering and sample selection programmtically (e.g. in R or python) rather than in a graphical-user-interface.
+You typically will use `convert` if you are a command-line power user, and have already performed table filtering and sample selection programmtically (e.g. in R or python), rather than using the AMDirT `filter` graphical-user-interface.

 ## How